 Per-and Polyfluoroalkyl Substances

 PFAS are chemicals used in many consumer products to prevent stains, and repel water, oil, and grease.
-Commercial and consumer products containing or degrading to these compounds were first introduced in the 1950s.
-They were used in a variety of products such as for the treatment of upholstered furniture fabric and carpets, in nonstick cookware, floor wax, the lining of food containers/packaging and fire-fighting foam.
+Commercial and consumer products containing these compounds were first introduced in the 1950s.
+They were used in a variety of products such as for the treatment of upholstered furniture fabric and carpets, in nonstick cookware, floor wax, the lining of food containers/packaging and firefighting foam.
 PFAS are now present virtually everywhere in the world because of the large amounts that have been manufactured and used by international consumers and industry.
 Once these compounds are released to the environment, they break down very slowly.

 PFAS are chemicals of emerging concern, which have no Safe Drinking Water Act regulatory standards or routine water quality testing requirements.
 The EPA is currently studying PFAS to determine if national regulation is needed.
 Studies by the EPA, the Agency for Toxic Substances and Disease Registry (ATSDR), and others indicate that exposure to PFAS may cause elevated serum cholesterol levels and developmental effects to fetuses during pregnancy (e.g., low birth weight, accelerated puberty, skeletal variations) or to breastfed infants.
-Individual states are also conducting their own evaluations and may establish their own drinking water standards or environmental cleanup requirements.

-Navy use of PFAS
+Department of the Navy (DON) use of PFAS

 PFOA Stewardship Program